 Such a context could be then overlaid by a policy rule for the inspection of a particular application or a number of applications.
 Justified e.g. by security concerns, or to check whether users are really using that IP transport connection for the initially requested application.

-The rule is here just denoted, but not detailed:
+The principle rule is here (Table II.7) just denoted, but not detailed: